colorjs/color-space/README.md

 # Contribute

+Please fork, add space/convertions.
+If you add a space, make sure you have implemented at least to/from _XYZ_ or to/from _RGB_ conversions.
+Don’t forget to add a test-case.

-Please fork, add conversions, figure out color profile stuff for XYZ, LAB, etc. This is meant to be a basic library that can be used by other libraries to wrap color calculations in some cool way.
+This is meant to be a basic library that can be used by other libraries to wrap color calculations in some cool way.